SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/07-thermostats.md

 4. Isothermal-isobaric

 ## Temperature Control Algorithms
-Despite their benefits, temperature control algorithms or thermostats have been described as "necessary evils" simply because they all introduce some artifacts. [[Wong-ekkabut-2016][Wong-ekkabut-2016]].
+Despite their benefits, temperature control algorithms or thermostats have been regarded as "necessary evils" because they all introduce some artifacts. [[Wong-ekkabut-2016][Wong-ekkabut-2016]].
 {: .self_study_text :}

 To maintain a constant temperature, a thermostat allows energy to enter and leave the simulated system.
 Practically, thermostats do this by modifying velocities of subsets of particles.
 Temperature control methods can be divided into several categories: